microsoft/Xbox-GDK-Samples/Samples/Graphics/HlslCompile/readme_en-us.md

 *For more information, see* __Running samples__, *in the GDK documentation.*

+When you build and run the Solution, Visual Studio will

+- Build the MyHlslCompiler project
+- Build the HlslCompile project
+  - As part of that build, compile certain shaders using MyHlslCompiler.exe
+- Run the HlslCompile executable on the console using the compilation results

 # Using the sample

 The sample is non-interactive.
 Each row in the screen image below